dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 Your program will normally use a real implementation of this interface.
 In tests, you can use a mock implementation instead.
 This allows you to easily check what drawing primitives your program is calling, with what arguments, and in which order.
-Tests written this way are much more robust (they won't break because your new machine does anti-aliasing differently), easier to read and maintain (the intent of a test is expressed in the code, not in some binary images), and run *much, much faster*.
+Tests written this way are much more robust (they won'type break because your new machine does anti-aliasing differently), easier to read and maintain (the intent of a test is expressed in the code, not in some binary images), and run *much, much faster*.